-A new study published in Nature Sustainability has calculated that the recent shutdown of coal power plants in favor of natural gas has saved 26,000 lives due to reduced air pollution.
-If ture, it means that the natural gas revolution that has brought America energy independence for the first time in 75 years has both reduced greenhouse gas emissions and saved lives.
+A new study says that shutting down coal power plants has saved 26,000 lives due to less air pollution.
+If true, it means that using gas has both reduced the amount of greenhouse gas and saved lives.

-Does the study stack up to reality?
+Was this a good study?
 There is one issue: The closed coal plants were old.
-Comparing outdated coal technology with the latest natural gas technology is unfair because there are plenty of modern, clean coal technologies (CCT).
+Comparing old coal technology with the latest natural gas technology is unfair because there are new, cleaner coal plants.

-This new generation of coal power plants is just as clean as natural gas and switching to it would produce the same environmental benefits.
-The reason such a switch has not occurred is, mostly, because natural gas is cheaper.
+New coal power plants are just as clean as natural gas, and would produce the same environmental benefits.
+America has not switched to these new coal plants because natural gas is cheaper.

-The second issue with the study is the assumption that tiny amounts of particles from coal power plants cause disease and death.
-Everyone understands that if someone drops a piano on your head from the fifth floor, you will certainly die.
-But if you drop something smaller, it reduces the risk.
+The study also assumes that tiny amounts of particles from coal power plants cause disease and death.
+Everyone knows that if someone drops a piano on your head from the fifth floor, you will certainly die.
+But if they drop something smaller, you may not get hurt.
 What about a grain of sand dropped on your head?
 Can that ever kill you?
-While some believe that there’s a chance even the smallest amount of pollution can kill, in practice, there is a threshold below which any pollutant or toxin becomes harmless.
+Some people think that there’s a chance even the smallest amount of pollution can kill, but there may be cases where there is so little pollution it will not really hurt you.

 Natural gas is gaining ground, there is still life left in coal.
 In many regions, using coal makes more sense.
 We can all work toward a world with less pollution, but most of the time we still rely on older methods that we know will work.